What Gen Z's Coolest Editors, Stylists, and Creatives Are Giving (and Getting) This Holiday Season

 PJ Middleton

-P.J.
-Middleton is the founder of New York-based digital communications and bespoke consulting agency, Peej PR.
-Middleton is also the voice behind Pret-a-Peej, her Substack that effortlessly blends industry insight, personal perspective, and fashion commentary with styling advice.
+PJ Middleton is the founder of Peej PR, a New York based digital communications and bespoke consulting agency.
+Middleton is also the voice behind Prêt-à-Peej, her Substack newsletter that effortlessly blends industry insight, personal perspective, and fashion commentary with styling advice.

 Stephanie Mazuera